prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 go get -u github.com/jsonnet-bundler/jsonnet-bundler/cmd/jb
 ```

-### Update from Prometheus Operator
+### Update kube-prometheus
 The command below will sync with upstream project.
 ```
 jb update
 ```

 ### Compile the manifests and apply
-Once updated, just follow the instructions under "Compiling" and "Apply the manifests to setup Grafana and Prometheus" to apply the changes to your cluster.
+Once updated, just follow the instructions under "Compiling" and "Apply the kube-prometheus stack" to apply the changes to your cluster.

 ## Configuration